-The school will endeavour to support the pupil through: -

-• The content of the curriculum to encourage self-esteem and self-motivation
+The school will endeavour to support the pupil through the content of the curriculum to encourage self-esteem and self-motivation.

-The school ethos which: -
+The school ethos

-- promotes a positive, supportive and secure environment - gives pupils a sense of being valued. - The school's behaviour policy.
-All staff will agree on a consistent approach which focuses on the promoting positive behaviour and repairing relationships and any harm that may occur.
-Focus on not damaging the individual's sense of self-worth with be important.
-The school will endeavour to ensure that the learner knows that some behaviour is unacceptable, but they are valued and not to be blamed for any abuse which has occurred

-8.2 Since the introduction of the Counter - Terrorism and Security Act 2015, specific duties have been placed on Local Authorities and education providers to have due regard to the need to prevent people being drawn into terrorism.
-Staff within this school have undertaken relevant PREVENT training including Welsh Government guidance relating to Respect and Resilience.
+- promotes a positive, supportive and secure environment and gives pupils a sense of being valued. - The school's behaviour policy ensures all staff will agree on a consistent approach which focuses on promoting positive behaviour and repairing relationships.
+We focus on not damaging the individual's sense of self-worth.
+The school will endeavour to ensure that the learner knows that some behaviour is unacceptable, but they are valued and not to be blamed for any abuse which has occurred. - 8.2 Since the introduction of the Counter Terrorism and Security Act 2015, specific duties have been placed on Local Authorities and education providers to have due regard to the need to prevent people being drawn into terrorism.
+Staff within this school have undertaken relevant PREVENT training in line with the PREVENT duty and will have awareness of the Welsh Government guidance relating to Respect and Resilience.
 The school's DSP for Child Protection is clear regarding the referral process to Channel Panel.

-Our school values the fundamental rights of freedom of speech, expression of beliefs and ideology and tolerance of others which are the core values of our democratic society.
+Our school/setting values the fundamental rights of freedom of speech, expression of beliefs and ideology and tolerance of others which are the core values of our democratic society.
 However, all rights come with responsibilities and free speech, or beliefs designed to manipulate the vulnerable or which advocate harm or hatred towards others will not be tolerated.
 We always seek to protect our pupils and staff from all messages and forms of extremism and ideologies.
 Our school/setting is clear that exploitation and radicalisation will be viewed as a safeguarding concern and will be referred to the appropriate safeguarding agencies.
-When completing a PREVENT referral form a C1/RHF should also be sent to IAA/MASH.
+When completing a PREVENT referral form a referral form should also be sent to IAA/MASH.
 The referral should make explicit that dual safeguarding and PREVENT referrals have been made.
 This will ensure swift communication between safeguarding teams and Counter Terrorism to ensure a coordinated approach to addressing the issue of concern.
 (See appendix 3 & 4).